 Launched today, landholders are now invited to apply for funding across a variety of projects as part of the 2022/2023 Adaptive Farms for Sustainable Landscapes program to assist land managers to improve agricultural production and better manage natural resources.

 Funding assistance is available for the following activities:

 - Farm planning

-- Enhancing farm dams and landscape rehydration for biodiversity
+- Enhancing farm dams and rangelands scald reclamation for biodiversity

-- Constructing stock management areas to improve drought resilience
+- Constructing stock management areas (SMA) to improve drought resilience

 - Improving landholder knowledge and skills